DanialAmini/Bridge-Pier-Scour-Calculator/README.md

 https://docs.google.com/spreadsheets/d/1TYURrLPNoJooO40jmqCcRC96xGcgURZBj2-6tmf_E_0/edit?usp=sharing

+The google sheets file can be viewed without the need for login with any Google account.
+In order to make edits, make a copy using your Google account to your own Google Docs, and then make edits.
+The scripts can also be accessed from either the GitHub repository, or through Tools menu/ Script editor.

 Visual Basic Application:

 The VB app for calculating scour around bridge piers - supports several rows of data is explained below.